mwarning/trigger/README.md

 Trigger
 =======

-Trigger is an Android App to unlock doors or trigger other events via simple HTTPS calls.
+Trigger is an Android App to unlock doors or trigger other events via HTTPS calls.Profiles can be auto selected depending on the connected WiFi name.
 Hardware schematics for a door mechanism and server software that work with this app can be found [here](https://github.com/openlab-aux/sphincter).

 [<img src="fdroid.png" alt="Get it on F-Droid" height="90">](https://f-droid.org/packages/com.example.trigger/)